levigross/gllrb/README.md

 Concurrency
 ===========

-GLLRB does offer any form of concurrency protection.
+GLLRB does *not* offer any form of concurrency protection.